Blacksuan19/structx/docs/guides/token-tracking.md

 ## Usage with Model Refinement

-Token usage is also tracked when refining data models:
+Token usage is also tracked when [refining data models](model-refinement.md)

 ```python
 from pydantic import BaseModel